The Origins of Microboards

 CONSUMER DIRECTED SERVICES

 When it comes to managing services, everyone has different needs.
-Individuals with disabilities who are supported through services provided by the Texas Department of Aging & Disabilities Services (DADS) typically have the option of hiring and managing their own service providers through the Consumer Directed Services (CDS) option, and a Microboard and its volunteers can assist in directing those services and helping to find and hire staff, for example.
+Individuals with disabilities who are supported through services provided by the Texas Department of Aging & Disabilities Services (DADS)/Health and Human Services Commission typically have the option of hiring and managing their own service providers through the Consumer Directed Services (CDS) option, and a Microboard and its volunteers can assist in directing those services and helping to find and hire staff, for example.

-For general information about available DADS services and how Texans with disabilities may access them visit the DADS website here.
+For general information about available DADS services and how Texans with disabilities may access them visit the Health & Human Services Commission website here.

 For information on Consumer Directed Services (CDS) visit the DADS website here.